bertbaron/paad/README.md

 (0 2 1 2 3)
 ```

-A* will find the optimal solution in the least number of visited nodes is an admissible
+A* will find the optimal solution in the least number of visited nodes if an admissible
 heuristic is provided.
 The *heuristic function* estimates the remaining costs to reach
 the goal for a given state.
 An admissible heuristic is a heuristic that never over-estimates
 the actual costs of the best solution.